10 of the biggest misconceptions people have about a cruise before sailing

 Royal Caribbean likes to compare itself to Las Vegas in terms of entertainment, and you'll find quite a lot of entertainment to keep you busy.

-Most people that take a cruise will tell you there's simply more to do than they possibly can handle in just one sailing.
+Most people who take a cruise will tell you there's simply more to do than they possibly can handle in just one sailing.
 It's why so many people cruise over and over again.

 freedom-main-dining-room